-During a job interview, recruiters and hiring managers won’t just be looking to see if you possess the skills necessary to get the job done.
-They’ll also be asking you behavioral interview questions, in which they expect you to thoughtfully reflect upon past work experiences in ways that showcase your personal strengths.
+During job interviews, recruiters and hiring managers ask behavioral interview questions, to which they expect you to respond with past work experiences that showcase your personal strengths.
 This helps them determine whether you have the skills and traits needed for a specific role by assessing how you approach work, solve problems and collaborate with others.

 What Are Behavioral Interview Questions?